Filming Protocols of the International Seabed Authority

 Accreditation

-• Members of the media and persons wanting to film scenes at the ISA annual session are required to apply for a media accreditation.
+• Members of the media and persons wanting to film scenes at the annual session of the Authority are required to apply for media accreditation.

 Access

-• Accredited members of the media will be able to access the Jamaica Conference Centre but will not be allowed in the conference room while a meeting is taking place.
+• Accredited members of the media will be able to access limited areas of the Jamaica Conference Centre (JCC) during the lunch break.

-• Designation of a meeting as being a “Closed Meeting” implies that it is not open to media correspondents nor to broadcasting or other forms of coverage.
+• Designation of a meeting as a “Closed Meeting” implies that it is not open to media broadcasting or other forms of coverage.

-• Authority is delegated to the Communications Unit of ISA to specify when and where reporters and film crews may be positioned in and outside conference rooms and meeting rooms.
+• The Communications Unit of the Authority will specify when and where reporters and film crews may be positioned in and outside conference rooms and meeting rooms.

 • Interviewing, filming or photographing staff members in or outside their office is not permitted.